-- 1 Start the Backup Job Wizard, and click Create New next to the Selections list. - 2 Open the NetVault Backup Client on which plug-in is installed, and then open VMware Plugin. - 3 To disable quiescing for all virtual machines managed by an ESXi or vCenter Server, select the server, and in the Actions list, click Set Backup Preferences. - To disable quiescing for specific virtual machines, open the ESXi or vCenter Server and the other applicable container nodes-for example, Datacenter, Cluster, Resource Pool, and other nodes-to display the target virtual machines.
-Select the virtual machine, and in the Actions list, click Set Backup Preferences. - 4 In the Backup Preferences dialog box, clear the Quiesce VM for snapshot option. - Clearing this check box creates a snapshot without quiescing a virtual machine.
-The setting for an individual virtual machine level takes precedence over the server-level setting. - 5 To close the dialog box, click OK.
+- 1 Start the Backup Job Wizard, and click Create New next to the Selections list. - 2 Open the NetVault Backup Client on which plug-in is installed, and then open VMware Plugin. - 3 To disable quiescing for all virtual machines managed by an ESXi or vCenter Server, select the server, and in the Actions list, click Set Backup Preferences.

+To disable quiescing for specific virtual machines, open the ESXi or vCenter Server and the other applicable container nodes-for example, Datacenter, Cluster, Resource Pool, and other nodes-to display the target virtual machines.
+Select the virtual machine, and in the Actions list, click Set Backup Preferences.

+4 In the Backup Preferences dialog box, clear the Quiesce VM for snapshot option.

+Clearing this check box creates a snapshot without quiescing a virtual machine.
+The setting for an individual virtual machine level takes precedence over the server-level setting.